-- Payment of royalties to the University based on a percentage of the net sales of any products incorporating the licensed technology; - Payment of minimum annual royalties on beginning for the year 2004 to be paid by February 28 of the following year in the amounts set forth below, to be credited against earned royalties, for the life of the agreement;
+- Payment of royalties to the University based on a percentage of the net sales of any products incorporating the licensed technology; - Payment of minimum annual royalties beginning for the year 2004 to be paid by February 28 of the following year in the amounts set forth below, to be credited against earned royalties, for the life of the agreement;

-Year mum Annual oyalty Due
+Year Minimum Annual Royalty Due

 2004 \$ 50,000

 2005 100,000

 2006 150,000

 2007 200,000

 2008 400,000

 2009 600,000

 2010 800,000

 2011 1,500,000

 2012 1,500,000

 2013 1,500,000

-- Development of products incorporating the licensed technology until a product is introduced to the market; - Payment of the costs of patent prosecution and maintenance of the patents included in the agreement, which for the year ended December 31, 2002 amounted to \$12,240;
+Total \$6,800,000

-- Meeting performance milestones relating to: - Hiring or contracting with personnel to perform research and development, regulatory and other activities relating to the commercial launch of a proposed product; - Testing proposed products and obtaining government approvals;
+- Development of products incorporating the licensed technology until a product is introduced to the market; - Payment of the costs of patent prosecution and maintenance of the patents included in the agreement, which for the year ended December 31, 2002 and the nine months ended September 30, 2003 amounted to \$12,240 and \$0, respectively; - Meeting performance milestones relating to: - Hiring or contracting with personnel to perform research and development, regulatory and other activities relating to the commercial launch of a proposed product; - Testing proposed products and obtaining government approvals;

-- Conducting clinical trials; and - Introducing products incorporating the licensed technology into the market; - Entering into partnership or alliance arrangements or agreements with other entities regarding commercialization of the technology covered by the license; and - Indemnifying, holding harmless and defending the University of California and its affiliates, as designated in the license agreement, against any and all claims, suits, losses, damage, costs, fees and expenses resulting from or arising out of the license agreement, including but not limited to, any product liability claims.
-The Company has not recorded any liability related to this obligation.
+- Conducting clinical trials; and - Introducing products incorporating the licensed technology into the market; - Indemnifying, holding harmless and defending the University of California and its affiliates, as designated in the license agreement, against any and all claims, suits, losses, damage, costs, fees and expenses resulting from or arising out of the license agreement, including but not limited to, any product liability claims.
+The Company has not recorded any liability related to this obligation as no events occurred that would require indemnification.